ryanrhymes/owl_guide/book/project/proposal.rst

 Project 12.
-NNEF Converter of Neural Networks
+Neural Network Exchange Format
 -------------------------------------------------------------------------------

 This project aims to develop the functionality which can converts Owl's neural network definition into NNEF format.
-NNEF is the open standard for defining the graph structure of neural networks, independent from different deeplearning frameworks.
+NNEF is a newly proposed open standard in industry for defining the graph structure of neural networks, independent from different deep learning frameworks.
 OpenVX and NNEF together reduce the hassles of deploying DNN-based services on various inference engines.

 Refer to